Welcome Basic Studio Gear Additional Gear Components Background Buying Guides Other Stuff

-Analog Digital Converters
+Analog / Digital Converters

-They take an analog signal and translate it into a digital signal.
+In other words, they take an analog signal and translate it into a digital signal.

 "Wow", you must be thinking.

-"Is this the type of deep insight I can expect from the rest of this site."
+"Is this the type of deep insight I can expect from the rest of this site?"

 Hey, it's not my fault these names are so descriptive!